shrx/ASCIICover/README.md

 Usage
 -----
-Run the script when you want to see the album art of the current song that is playing in mpd.\n The script will show the album's cover image if there's a file named folder.jpg in the song's directory.\n As of now, you can terminate the script by two commands: `Ctrl+C` or `q+Return`.
+Run the script when you want to see the album art of the current song that is playing in mpd.

+The script will show the album's cover image if there's a file named folder.jpg in the song's directory.

+As of now, you can terminate the script by two commands: `Ctrl+C` or `q+Return`.